Kennington Common: 19th century to present

-The common continued to stage executions until the end of the 18th century while fairs, orators and other popular events continued into the 19th century.

-The lords of the manor and church of the parish were allowed to enclose some of the commons the land in the 19th century.
-Under a scheme sponsored by the royal family, the remainder of the common was enclosed in the mid 19th century.
+The common continued to stage executions until the end of the 18th century while fairs, orators, and other popular events continued into the 19th century.
+The lords of the manor and church of the parish were allowed to enclose some of the land in the 19th century.
+Under a scheme sponsored by the royal family, the remainder of the common was enclosed in the mid-19th century.

 Kennington Park, which opened in 1854, was created using the land between Kennington Park Road and St Agnes Place.
-In the marked growth of London until World War I, it was reduced to about its current size.
+However, with the growth of London throughout the hundred years, the remaining parts of the common have been consumed by urbanisation.
 Cricket remains at Kennington.
-In 1845 the newly formed Surrey County Cricket Club established The Oval (formerly the Kennington Oval) on part of the old common that was used as a market garden.
+In 1845, the newly formed Surrey County Cricket Club established Kennington Oval on a part of the old common that had been used as a market garden.